Checkmk

 Detailed view of 'Backup configured'.

 Much can be readily understood and acted upon based on this.
-For the following topics the User guide offers additional supplementary articles:
+This User Guide — as well as other sources — provides additional information on the following topics:

 Connectivity